Citations and Appeals Process

 Anyone who is issued a citation may pay the fine at the Cash Receipts Office in the Administration Building.
 Parking fines will be billed to student's University Accounts.

 Appeal a Citation

 You may appeal a citation if you feel that you have received the citation in error or there are extenuating circumstances surrounding the violation of the parking regulations.
-Please use the form from e-services to appeal a citation or email email@example.com with the ticket number and reason for appeal.
+Students please use the form from e-services to appeal a citation.
+Faculty/staff may appeal a citation by sending an email to email@example.com with the ticket number and reason for appeal.